Particular/docs.particular.net/Content/NServiceBus/getting-started---publish-subscribe-communication.md

 <!--
-title: "Getting Started - Publish/Subscribe Communication"
+title: "Getting Started - Publish/Subscribe Communication Using ServiceMatrix v1.0"
-tags:
+tags: ""
+summary: "<p>NOTE: this article relates to ServiceMatrix v1.0 (NServiceBus Studio) and NServiceBus 3.x</p>
+"
 -->

+NOTE: this article relates to ServiceMatrix v1.0 (NServiceBus Studio) and NServiceBus 3.x

+In the [previous section](getting-started---fault-tolerance.md) we learnt about fault tolerance.

 Now that we've gone through the basics of NServiceBus communication and configuration, let's move on to publish/subscribe.

 ![Full Solution Builder](https://particular.blob.core.windows.net/media/Default/images/GettingStarted11.png)

-There are only a few steps needed to introduce pub/sub and make your solution look like the one appearing on the right.
+There are only a few steps needed to introduce pub/sub and make your solution look like the one appearing above.

 1. Right click your SubmitOrderProcessor component and select "Publish Event...".
 Type "OrderAccepted" for the name of the event and press